fukuchi/libqrencode/README.md

 WARNINGS
 ========
-The library is distributed WITHOUT ANY WRRANTY.
+The library is distributed WITHOUT ANY WARRANTY.

 Micro QR Code support is EXPERIMENTAL.